h8d13/Vase/README.md

 `$ ./main -t` : Launch TUI forked KDE install

-### From our builds

-Instructions included in the ISO itself and up arrow once for initial clone then up arrow twice to run the installer.
-Or follow the prompts.

 > In the TUI: Some critical sections include disk setup, hardware profiles, bluetooth needed, x11 optional (old NVIDIA hardware for example).

 <img width="1070" height="746" alt="Screenshot_20251012_120728" src="https://github.com/user-attachments/assets/b7c2ca05-2f03-44bb-abd7-6cc5881856e9" />